Connect with others who understand.

 Cancer

 Researchers have linked psoriasis to an increased risk of developing cancer.
-People with psoriasis have a higher risk of developing cancer of the liver, colon, kidney, and pancreas, as well as lymphoma.
+People with psoriasis have a higher risk of developing cancer of the liver, esophagus, skin, and pancreas, as well as lymphoma.
 Cancer with psoriasis is associated with alcohol consumption, smoking, and obesity.

 Manage Your Risk and Support Your Overall Health